javayuga/jwt-spring-boot-template/docs/README.md

 In Spring Boot, the most common initial approach is to use H2 (in-memory or disk-based) persistence.
 That's just fine for prototyping and very small-scale projects.

-But when you leave the prototyping phase, you'll probably want to work with a more consolidated database, such as mySQL, Postgre, maybe even SQL Server or OracleXE

-I decided to use mySQL as a dockerized service.
+As an exercise, however, I decided to use mySQL as a dockerized service.

-If you have [Docker](https://docs.docker.com/docker-for-windows/) installed on your machine, there is little effort to run a docker-compose script.
+With [Docker](https://docs.docker.com/docker-for-windows/) installed on your machine, there is little effort to run a docker-compose script.

-This is how the docker-compose.yml looks like:

 ```
 # Use root/example as user/password credentials